Part 2: Objects and Properties

 4. Select MSL.

-5. You can make any other changes such as speed as required.
+5. You can make any other changes, such as speed, as required.

 6. Click OK.

-Modify a Waypoint
+Modifying a Waypoint

 You want to modify a waypoint.
 You can use the 3D Object Editor.